Giant clam: Human relevance

-The main reason that giant clams are becoming endangered is likely to be intensive exploitation by bivalve fishing vessels.
-Mainly large adults are killed, since they are the most profitable.
+The main reason that giant clams are becoming endangered is likely to be intensive exploitation by bivalve fishers.
+Mainly large adults are killed because they are the most profitable.

-The giant clam is considered a delicacy in Japan (known as himejako), France, Southeast Asia and many Pacific Islands.
+The giant clam is considered a delicacy in Japan (known as himejako), France, Southeast Asia, and many Pacific Islands.
 Some Asian foods include the meat from the muscles of clams.
-On the black market, giant clam shells are sold as decorative accoutrements.
-At times large amounts of money were paid for the adductor muscle, which Chinese people believed have aphrodisiac powers.
+Large amounts of money are paid for the adductor muscle, which Chinese people believe to have aphrodisiac powers.